petermr/CEVOpen/annotations_2022/README.md

 **CURRENT STATUS:**

 We have asked people to annotate the csv file with the help of the rules that we have formulated.
-Everything could be found at this link: https://github.com/petermr/petermr/discussions/4#discussioncomment-2017118
+Everything could be found at this link, you can download the CSV file and it will also take you to the rules link: https://github.com/petermr/petermr/discussions/4#discussioncomment-2017118

 **Data Collection**: By asking the annotators to upload the CSV file in this folder